Stochastic Graph Heat Modelling for Diffusion-based Connectivity Retrieval: Experiments

 \subsection{Dataset I}

-The first routine EEG dataset used in this study was recorded on 20 Alzheimer's patients and 20 healthy controls at a sampling rate of $2048\,\mathrm{Hz}$.
+The first routine EEG dataset used in this study was recorded by Blackburn et al. on 20 AD patients and 20 healthy controls \cite{blackburn2018pilot}.
 Participants were instructed to close their eyes during the recording.
 A combination of the 10-20 and the 10-10 electrode placement system was used, from which 23 bipolar channels were created.
-For each patient, two or three samples with a length of 12 seconds were selected from the recording, resulting in overall 119 samples.
-More details about the dataset can be found in \cite{blackburn2018pilot}.
+The sampling rate was $2048\,\mathrm{Hz}$.
+For each patient, two or three segments with a length of 12 seconds were selected from the recording, resulting in overall 119 samples.
+In addition, MMSE scores were obtained from 13 out of the 20 AD patients.